 Pink spinel is often overlooked or mistaken for more marketable pink sapphire or pink tourmaline, however this is rather unfortunate as spinel is far more rare.
 Funnily enough, spinel is often discovered in the same gem deposits as its gemstone rival, sapphire.

-Pink spinel comes in a variety of shades including gorgeous pretty pastels, neon pinks and berry tones… something to suit every skin tone!
-Pink is right on trend for coloured gemstones and is joining blue and purple as the most desired colours.
+Pink spinel comes in a variety of shades including pretty pastels, neon pinks and berry tones something to suit every skin tone!
+Pink is right on trend for coloured gemstones and is joining blue and purple as the most desired colour.
 As the current trend is for vibrant, saturated colours, spinel offers the best in scintillating hot pinks.

-Pink spinel is a wonderful choice for bespoke jewellery as it’s an 8 on the Mohs hardness scale and is very unlikely to be heat-treated.
+Pink spinel is a wonderful choice for bespoke jewellery and especially engagement rings, as it’s an 8 on the Mohs hardness scale and is very unlikely to be heat-treated.
 Pink spinel is usually significantly cheaper than its sapphire counterpart and is a marvellous investment gem as sources are scarce, thus prices are set to keep rising.

-At Lizunova we incorporated the magic of hot pink spinel with the cool mystery of gorgeous green emerald as stylishly clashing, complementary gems in our stunning long Manhattan earrings set in two tone yellow and white 18k gold.
-As recently seen worn by Sandra Sully on TEN Eyewitness News, these earrings are perfect for the discerning gem lover who appreciates the three qualifying properties of fine gems: beauty, durability and rarity.
+At Lizunova weincorporated the magic of hot pink spinel with the cool mystery of gorgeous green emerald as stylishly complementary gems in our elegantlong Manhattan earrings set in two tone yellow and white 18k gold.
+As wornby Australian journalist and TV presenter Sandra Sully on TEN Eyewitness News, these earrings are perfect for the discerning gem lover who appreciates the three qualifying properties of fine gems: beauty, durability and rarity.